 In this example, let’s say you took out a conventional loan.
 If you make $4,000 a month, any deposit over $2,000 would probably be questioned by your underwriter.
 Therefore, the underwriter will likely want to verify that Grandma Betty’s $10,000 gift is a gift, not a loan, so you’ll need to ask her for a gift letter.
 Aunt Sue’s gift, however, is small enough that the underwriter might not question it.

 Of course, this is partially up to the underwriter’s discretion.
 If there are any deposits that seem to be out of the ordinary, your underwriter may question them regardless of your income.
 If you normally had $2,000 in your checking account and you suddenly have a deposit for an extra $8,000, they would want to verify that regardless of the purchase price/appraised value or qualifying income.

-We would dig deeper into that situation to ensure it checks out.
-Although your Aunt Sue’s small gift might not be questionable in and of itself, if the underwriter finds that it’s out of the ordinary, they may require gift documentation.
+An underwriter would dig deeper into that situation to ensure it checks out.
+Although your Aunt Sue’s gift might not be questionable because it’s small, if it seems out of the ordinary, your lender may require gift documentation.